 Author(s) name(s) and affiliations: A list of all authors, as well as corresponding addresses, should be provided.
 Each address should be preceded by a numerical superscript corresponding to the same superscript after the name of the author concerned.
 Addresses should contain all information necessary for effective mail delivery.

 Abstract: An abstract must accompany each article.
 It should be a concise summary of the results, conclusions, and/or other significant items in the paper.
 Together with the title, it must be adequate as an index to all the subjects treated in the paper, and will be used as a base for indexing.
 Avoid displayed mathematical expressions.
 Define all nonstandard symbols and abbreviations.
 Do not use footnote indicators.
 If a reference must be made, include it in square brackets.
 Summarize the experimental or theoretical results, the conclusions, and/or other significant items in the paper.
 If space permits, include any important new quantitative data.
 In summarizing results, be exact, direct, and specific.

-Physics and Astronomy Classification Scheme (PACS) indexing codes: Each manuscript must be given PACS numbers, developed by the American Institute of Physics (http://www.aip.org).
-There should be no more than 5 index number codes, the principal index code should be placed first.
+Physics and Astronomy Classification Scheme (PACS) indexing codes: Each manuscript must be given no more than 5 PACS numbers (Download), and the principal indexing code should be placed first.

 Main body of the paper: The body of the paper should include all the information of the research, but no subtitles.